 It is similar to Venice and, if viewed from above, it looks like a herringbone.
 If it were not connected by a bridge to the mainland it would be an island.
 Unlike Venice, it is possible to drive, although most of the roads are so narrow to appear like “calli”.

-It is crossed by a certain numbers of canals, the most important of which is “Vena canal” whose sides are connected by nine bridges.
-At the end of the Canal there is Ponte Vigo (bridge) with the near-by square with its famous “gato” (cat) ironically named in this way by the Venetians for its small size.
+It is crossed by a certain number of canals, the most important of which is “Vena canal” whose sides are connected by nine bridges.
+At the end of the Canal, there is Ponte Vigo (bridge) with the near-by square with its famous “gato” (cat) ironically named in this way by the Venetians for its small size.

-It is particularly important because it contains the second oldest clock in the world (XI° century) made by Giovanni Dondi dall’Orologio (De Dondi).
-The island economy is based on its seaport, fishing (with nearly 300 boats and 1.500 employees), vegetables production and tourism resort.
+It is particularly important because it contains the second oldest clock in the world (XI° century) made by Giovanni Dondi Dall’Orologio (De Dondi).
+The island economy is based on its seaport, fishing (with nearly 300 boats and 1.500 employees), vegetable production and tourism resort.

-By crossing a bridge, Chioggia is connected to the beach of Sottomarina that overlooks the Adriatic sea.
-It lies between the outlet of the Brenta-Bacchiglione and the port of Chioggia.
-Its sand, due to its special composition of (augite, quartz, silicates and micaceous elements) is indicated for eliopsammoterapiche treatments as well as for a lasting and deeping enviable tan.
+By crossing a bridge, Chioggia is connected to the Sottomarina beach which overlooks the Adriatic.
+It is enclosed between the mouth of the Brenta-Bacchiglione and the port of Chioggia.
+Its sand, due to its particular composition (augite, quartz, silicates and micaceous elements) is indicated for special treatments as well as allowing a splendid tan.